JulienPotvin/foolAround/crawler.md

 NLP projects: Apache Stanbol(Java), nltk (python - _not sure_ )

-Step 1 :Fill input fields of the search tool and submit (TODO -- Compart in clear patterns)
+Step 1 :Fill input fields of the search tool and submit
 --------------------------------------------------------

 **Part 1 : Hints to find form inputs**